 What to Love About the House

 Family and guests are welcomed by an elegant foyer that leads to many indoor amenities of the house.
 The living spaces offer comfortable sofa set with fireplace and TV while the dining area boasts magnificent set of table and chairs.
 The sizable kitchen offers a complete set of state of the art appliances while the separated game room, home theater, home office and recording studio provide diverse entertainment choices.
-The master bedroom includes a private balcony and a sitting space near the wide glass window perfect for solo relaxing.
+The primary bedroom includes a private balcony and a sitting space near the wide glass window perfect for solo relaxing.

 Outside, the mansion boasts a lovely garden complete with healthy lawn and landscaping trees with a swimming pool and a pergola.
 A tennis court that can be converted to a basketball court can hold a friendly competition with guests while a perfectly placed sitting spot with a fire pit offers a breathtaking view of the L.A. outdoors and skies.